 Tunes & Kabooms

-Music heralds Fourth of July festivities at Lake Junaluska with three consecutive days of concerts beginning on July 2.
+Music heralds Fourth of July festivities at Lake Junaluska with three consecutive days of concerts.
 On the Fourth, as soon as the parade arrives at its destination, the Nanci Weldon Memorial Gym, a local group like the Darren Nicholson Band (left) begins to play.
 They fill the open-air gym with bluegrass tunes, a fitting soundtrack for the annual barbecue picnic and square dance.
 Later in the evening, the Lake Junaluska Singers — a local choral tradition since 1946 — board the retreat’s boat, Cherokee IV, and sing the national anthem, their voices echoing around the darkened lake.
 As they sing “the rockets’ red glare,” the night’s first fireworks burst into the sky.

 Hope & Light